godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

-To use existing text as a baseline for prerendering, go to the **Glyphs from the Character Map** sub-tab of the Advanced Import Settings dialog, then *dobule-click* character sets to be enabled on the right:
+To use existing text as a baseline for prerendering, go to the **Glyphs from the Character Map** sub-tab of the Advanced Import Settings dialog, then *double-click* character sets to be enabled on the right:

 .. figure:: img/using_fonts_advanced_import_settings_prerender_character_map.webp
    :align: center